Margaret co-founded the GreenLight Fund in Boston in 2004 with venture capitalist John Simon and currently serves as the

 The GreenLight Fund raises and invests funds to open opportunities for children, youth and families facing barriers to prosperity through an innovative, locally-driven approach that targets social innovations where they are needed most.
-The GreenLight Fund currently operates in Boston, the Bay Area, Philadelphia, Cincinnati, and Detroit and is expanding at a rate of one community per year.
-Across its sites, the GreenLight Fund’s portfolio now consists of 17 high-performing nonprofits reaching nearly 60,000 low-income children, youth and families annually.
+The GreenLight Fund currently operates in eight cities and is expanding at a rate of one community per year.
+Across its sites, the GreenLight Fund’s portfolio now consists of 27 high-performing nonprofits reaching nearly 100,000 low-income children, youth and families annually.

 Before co-founding the GreenLight Fund, Margaret was a Fellow at the Center for Effective Philanthropy, and earlier served as Associate Director of the Georgia Center for Nonprofits, where she launched the public policy program.